alphagov/govuk-developer-docs/source/manual/2nd-line.html.md

 At the start of your 2nd Line shift you should:

-- Read through the cards under [alerts which don't add value](https://trello.com/c/A3mKmh5s/583-this-column-is-to-record-the-same-alerts-are-coming-up-again-and-again-but-cant-action-when-it-spikes) so that you are aware of any noisy Icinga alerts that can be ignored during your shift
-- Read through the cards under [ongoing issues to be aware of & unexplained events](https://trello.com/c/TwquoCfW/316-readme) so that you are aware of any ongoing problems that have already been identified.
+- Read through the cards under [Ongoing issues, useful Info & unexplained events](https://trello.com/c/TwquoCfW/316-readme) so that you are aware of any ongoing problems that have already been identified.
 You should try to investigate these issues when there is downtime.
 At the end of your shift please comment on cards as to whether you saw this issue/alert.
 This will help the 2nd Line leads review them over a longer period of time and identify any stale cards
-- Take a look at the [missing documentation](https://trello.com/c/owAK2OjY/1009-please-use-this-column-to-record-any-missing-documentation-you-notice-and-were-not-able-to-add-during-your-shift) column and help us improve the docs if you see any areas you know well

 When creating a new card please include: